tumcms/Open-Infra-Platform/Documentation/markdown/DoxygenHelp.md

 ## Doxygen settings in CMake

+By default, doxygen is disabled.
+To enable doxygen, search for the `DOXYGEN_GENERATE_DOCUMENTATION` option in CMake and set the check box.
+After *Generate* in CMake, the Visual Studio Solution Explorer includes the project "OpenInfraPlatform.GenerateDocumentation".

 ### Top-level CMakelists.txt

 If `DOXYGEN_GENERATE_DOCUMENTATION` is checked in the CMake GUI (default = OFF), CMake will try to find the doxygen and dot executables in `C/thirdparty`.
 Additionally, a command that builds the documentation will be added to the solution.